fedi-dayeg/FreeCodeCamp-Challenges/Calculator/README.md

 A working demonstration can be found on [CodePen](http://codepen.io/ManBearPigg/full/EKwbrZ/).

 Please be mindful of the order of operations when chaining operations together.

+Note that operators do not appear in the display.
+Negative numbers will not be marked "-".